 A combination of factors likely causes depression, including genetic, biological, environmental, and psychological factors.
 Depression can be hereditary; however, it an also occur in individuals without family history of depression.
 Triggers like trauma, loss of a loved one, a difficult relationship, or other stressful situations can also cause a depressive disorder.

 There are no lab tests that effectively diagnose depression, so a doctor must speak with the patient regarding their specific symptoms to diagnose it.
 However, clinical depression can be hard to diagnose as it can manifest in many ways.

 Symptoms and side effects of depression can be different for each person, but for many, a depressive disorder changes their daily functioning, and typically for more than two weeks.

 - Changes in movement (less activity or agitation)

 - Suicidal thoughts

-There are several ways to treat depression, but the most common treatments are medication and psychotherapy.
-At Pasadena Villa, we treat issues with depression with the most advanced and effective methods available, always making sure the client’s needs are the number one priority.
+The most common treatments for depression are medication and psychotherapy.
+At Pasadena Villa, we treat individuals with depression with the most advanced evidence-based methods available, always ensuring the client’s needs are the number one priority.

-Pasadena Villa’s Social Integration Model™ encourages positive social functioning.
-Using an individualized treatment plan, we help clients in relieving the stress that comes from assimilating back into everyday life and help them achieve the highest levels of functioning and independent living once they leave treatment.
-In conjunction with social integration, we use cognitive therapy to defuse negative thoughts and treat depression.
-A type of psychotherapy, cognitive therapy changes mood patterns by stopping negative, hypercritical, and other types of thinking that can lead to depression, anxiety, and other conditions.
+Using individualized depression treatment plans we help clients in relieving the stress that comes from assimilating back into everyday life and help them achieve the highest levels of functioning and independent living once they leave treatment.
+In conjunction with our Social Integration ModelTM, we use cognitive behavioral therapy (CBT) to defuse negative thoughts and treat depression.
+A type of psychotherapy, CBT changes mood patterns by stopping negative, hypercritical, and other types of thinking that can lead to depression, anxiety, and other conditions